 Fortunately, we have all of the above and more.
-We as part of RoboMQ product provide a multi-protocol gateway “ThingsConnect” and the hosted message queue service.
-Multi-protocol gateway allows microservices to use any data integration protocols without any language constraints.
+RoboMQ's product provides a multi-protocol gateway “ThingsConnect” and the hosted message queue service.
+The Multi-protocol gateway allows microservices to use any data integration protocols without any language constraints.
 It also allows easy integration with existing legacy services facilitating a brownfield approach.
 Message Queues as a service, including the hybrid messaging cloud, provides the wiring or the plumbing for services to interact, process and delegate tasks to each other thereby assembling complex business processes.

 It is a breeze developing business processes or Complex Event Processing (CEP)using Microservices platform on RoboMQ.
 Sign up for a free trial or a paid subscription and start building your Microservices using RoboMQ.
 We do offer jumpstart packages to get you going fast and wet your toes at a very low cost.
 To get started, please visit our website or send a note to email@example.com.